 Our Growth: 2015 to 2017

 In 2017, Canada Company celebrated ten years with the 10th anniversary of the Scholarship Program.
-With year over year growth, membership climbed to 685 members by 2017.
+With year over year growth, membership climbed to 685 donors by 2017.

 Through generous support from members, donors, and sponsors, Canada Company was able to expand the Scholarship Program to include children of military members who took their own lives as attributed to military service.
-We also achieved a Four-Star Charity rating by Charity Intelligence based on our many successful programs and strong fundraising ratio.
+At that time, we also achieved a Four-Star Charity rating by Charity Intelligence based on our many successful programs and strong fundraising ratio.

 Building Strong Programs